aegiswp/theme/README.md

 - `composer run lint` checks PHP for syntax errors
 - `composer run standards:check` checks PHP for standards errors according to [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/)
 - `composer run standards:fix` attempts to automatically fix errors

+### Deploying WordPress Locally

+Just in case you prefer to install WordPress from the ground up:

+You will need a basic understanding of how to use the command line on your computer.
+This will allow you to set up the local development environment, start it and stop it when necessary, and run the tests.

+You will need Node and npm installed on your computer.
+Node is a JavaScript runtime used for developer tooling, and npm is the package manager included with Node.
+If you have a package manager installed for your operating system, setup can be as straightforward as:

+* macOS: `brew install node`
+* Windows: `choco install nodejs`
+* Ubuntu: `apt install nodejs npm`

+If you are not using a package manager, please check the [Node.js download page](https://nodejs.org/en/download/) for installers and binaries.

+You will also need [Docker](https://www.docker.com/products/docker-desktop) installed and running on your computer.
+Docker is the virtualization software that powers the local development environment.
+Docker can be installed just like any other regular application.